 Essentially, members receive a rolling 5% discount on all game purchases.
 For example, if a member buys a $50 game, they’ll get $2.50 back to spend on future purchases.

 Rewards can be redeemed at checkout to get a discount off future eligible purchases, or they can be saved for later.
+Epic Rewards can also be combined together with sales discounts and coupons.

 Do Epic Rewards expire?
 Yes, reward amounts do eventually expire, but not until 25 months from the day they were issued.